The true cost of rewards

 month to month, you'll lose more in interest charges and higher

 fees than you gain in rewards.
 If this sounds like you, switch to a

 basic card with a lower interest rate.
 Find out more about credit card balance

-You should try to keep up with any changes to the terms nad
+You should try to keep up with any changes to the terms and

-potentially leaving you with less rewards for the same cost.
+potentially leaving you with fewer rewards for the same cost.

 Airline rewards travel